ljsinclair/ljsinclair/reviews/the-power-of-the-doctor.md

 ...and it's not hard to find more.

-> Thankfully, Cinders' contract is up, so you've hired an earlier employee in the hope the mob will be appeased.
+> Thankfully, Cinders' contract is up, so you've hired a former employee in the hope the mob will be appeased.
 That'll give you a year to prepare, because they're going to go ballistic when they see the next contractor you've hired...

 ### Splitting quantum hairs?